 If your bike has a rack, you can choose a pannier and let the bike do all of the heavy lifting for you.
 This also helps balance out any weight, making it easier, especially for inexperienced cyclists.

 If you don’t have a rack or would prefer to carry things on your back, any old backpack could do.
 But it may be worth investing in a specialist backpack, to minimise weight, keep things dry, ensure you are seen and avoid a sweaty back.
 Check out the range of backpacks available from Halfords as a starting point.

 What if it is raining?

-It would be ideal if everyday was sunny and warm … but we all know that isn’t a reality unfortunately.
+It would be ideal if every day was sunny and warm … but we all know that isn’t a reality.
 That doesn’t have to stop you cycling to work, however.
 The best advice is to be prepared.
 Could you have some dry clothes waiting for you at work, and have you checked out the shower and drying facilities?
-Arriving wet may not be as bad as you think!

 It is also worth considering your tyres.
 Slick tyres are great on a dry day for picking up speed, but something with a little more grip can help make a journey in the rain much safer.
 Take a look at the Halfords website, which provides some useful advice on choosing the right tyre.

 There are an increasing range of cycling lanes and paths available across the UK, catering for different levels of cyclist.
 It’s definitely worth planning ahead to ensure you are picking the best route for you … don’t always think ‘direct’ or the way you usually go by car is best!
 Could you find an off-road route, avoid a hill, or avoid a tricky junction?

 There is a really handy route planner, powered by Cycle Streets, that you could take advantage of.
 This route planner is purpose built for cyclists, and alongside offering different route options also lets you know how many calories you could burn, how hilly a route is and how long it will take at different speeds.